 Ready to look at Flywheel trade show marketing?
 For a limited time, when you sign up for Flywheel, you’ll receive 50 personalized stickers with your company logo for your next event.

 Book a time now to improve your trade show experience!

 2020 is a new year and a new decade.
 The old way of hiring people in order to increase sales is over, and the era of using technology and automation to grow is here.
 Before you add someone new in sales, find out how technology can help you leverage your existing resources.
 Marketing applications have evolved to a point where they can give you a huge advantage in the marketplace without requiring you to hire new staff or ramp up your spending.

 The key here is personalized automation.
-Let’s break this down – Automation lets technology take care of the repeatable tasks that had been done by people.
+Let’s break this down – Automation uses technology to process those repeatable tasks that are normally done by someone on staff.
 Personalization means tailoring your message based on what your customer or prospect has done, is interested in, and where they are at in the process.
 Furthermore, personalizing means initiating follow up from a person, not a marketing email.

 Here’s an example – it’s trade show season.
-Rather than trying to remember to follow up with everyone you met, you can use an app to follow up with a personalized message to individuals you metwithout lifting a finger.
+Rather than trying to remember to follow up with everyone you meet, you can use an app to follow up with a personalized message to individuals – without lifting a finger.
 You can use your phone to scan their business card, and all the follow up messages are automatically queued up, delivered, and if they open your email or go to your website your sales team will be notified for further engagement.
 Pretty amazing.